json-schema-org/vocab-idl/README.md

 <h2 align="center">
-  JSON Schema interface description language
+  JSON Schema interface description language vocabulary
 </h2>
 <p align="center">
   <em>Help and clarify how JSON Schema can be interpreted from validation rules to data definition.
 This extends to how those data definitions can be represented in any programming language</em>